loda-lang/loda-programs/programs/oeis/list1.md

 * [A145678](http://oeis.org/A145678) ([L05 program](A145678.asm)): a(n) = 441*n^2 - 21.
 * [A145751](http://oeis.org/A145751) ([L09 program](A145751.asm)): Duplicate of A063759.
 * [A145766](http://oeis.org/A145766) ([L08 program](A145766.asm)): Partial sums of A020988.
+* [A145816](http://oeis.org/A145816) ([L18 program](A145816.asm)): 1/4 of the number of islands of ones fitting in an n X n array symmetric under 90-degree rotation with all ones connected only either three adjacent vertically or three adjacent horizontally.
 * [A145910](http://oeis.org/A145910) ([L07 program](A145910.asm)): a(n) = (1 + 3*n)*(4 + 3*n)/2.
 * [A145920](http://oeis.org/A145920) ([L08 program](A145920.asm)): List of numbers that are both pentagonal (A000326) and binomial coefficients C(n,4) (A000332).
 * [A145923](http://oeis.org/A145923) ([L05 program](A145923.asm)): Second bisection of A061041: a(n) = A061041(2n+1) = (2n+1)*(2n+9).